NOTICE AND REQUEST FOR COMMENT

 The Applicant has indicated that Canadian banks and other institutions wish to trade on the EBS Direct and EBS Institutional FX platforms of EBS MTF.

 MTFs provide a facility for bringing together orders from multiple buyers and sellers for types of over-the-counter (OTC) derivatives and other securities and use established non-discretionary methods under which the orders interact with each other.
 They meet the definition of "marketplace."

 An MTF has a responsibility to regulate the conduct of its participants with respect to trading on the MTF and to set rules governing trading on the system.
 Because of these self-regulatory responsibilities, under the Act they would be considered an exchange.

 In the application, the Applicant has outlined how it meets the criteria for exemption from the Recognition Requirement.
 The specific criteria can be found in Appendix 1 of the draft exemption order.
 Subject to comments received, Staff intend to recommend that the Commission grant an exemption order with terms and conditions based on the draft exemption order.
 The application can be found on our website at www.osc.gov.on.ca and the draft exemption order is attached to this Notice.

 D. Comment Process

-The Commission is publishing for public comment the Applicant's application and the draft exemption order.
+The Commission is publishing for public comment the Applicant's application and the draft exemption order for 60 days.
 We are seeking comment on all aspects of the application and draft exemption order.